Getting Started

 cd yggdrasil

-bash scripts/ws clone --all # pulls components declared in the overlay
+bash scripts/ws clone --all # pulls components declared in the realm

-One person sets up the overlay repo for the community.
+One person sets up the realm repo for the community.
 Everyone else runs two commands.
-The overlay declares which components to clone, so ws clone --all pulls exactly what the community needs.
+The realm declares which components to clone, so ws clone --all pulls exactly what the community needs.

-The overlay also solves multi-workspace sharing: same overlay repo on different machines gives you consistent configuration, while ecosystem.local.yaml handles per-machine differences.
+The realm also solves multi-workspace sharing: same realm repo on different machines gives you consistent configuration, while ecosystem.local.yaml handles per-machine differences.